Interpolating Hodge-Tate and de Rham Periods: Interpolating de Rham and Hodge-Tate periods and 1-cocycles

-is exact.
+with downwards maps given by mapping each term its completion.
+Note that $\hat{\psi} = \psi$ since $\psi$ is already a map of complete spaces.
+By right-exactness of the tensor product, the top row of the diagram is exact.
 We just checked that the first map of the top row is strict, and the second is strict by \cite[Proposition 2.1.8/6]{bgr}.
-The bottom row is exact by \cite[Corollary 1.1.9/6]{bgr}, giving the needed isomorphism by the 5-lemma.
+The bottom row is exact by \cite[Corollary 1.1.9/6]{bgr}, giving the needed isomorphism by the 5-lemma. \end{proof}